gemini-testing/gemini/README.md

-shooter
+gemini
 =======

-Shooter is the utility for regression testing of web pages appearance.
+Gemini is the utility for regression testing of web pages appearance.

 Unlike other similar tools, tests not the whole pages, but only specified blocks.
 This makes such tests more reliable and